 Museu-Monestir de Pedralbes

-Next door to Sarrià's pretty 18th-century church (Sant Vicenç de Sarrià), Santana is an elegant spot for dining on sharing plates of...
+Next door to Sarrià's pretty 18th-century church (Sant Vicenç de Sarrià), Santamassa is an enticing spot for a light meal at any time of...

 Baixada del Monestir 9 · interesting places nearby